Clitoria Ternatea - Health Benefits of Blue Butterfly Pea Flower Tea

 Simply steep 5-10 flowers, fresh or dried, in a cup of hot water, let sit 15 minutes.

 When there is no color left in the petal, strain the liquid and discard the flowers.
-You will be left with an amazing indigo coloured broth.
+You will be left with an amazing vibrant blue broth.

-The tea can also be consumed with some drops of lime juice to create a sweet 'n' sour flavor and turn the luminous indigo tea a deeper purple color.
+The tea can also be consumed with some drops of lime juice to create a sweet 'n' sour flavor and turn the bright blue tea into a deeper purple color.

 Tip: Mix the tea with fuchsia roselle hibiscus and the tea will turn a bright red color.